Fayo2019/Bank-Statement-KYB-agent/README.md

 Run the tool on any PDF document from the terminal:
 1. cd to the root directory
 2. Use the command 'python src/main.py path/to/bank_statement.pdf'
+   - -v adds verbose
+   - -o path-to-reports saves the report to a specific directory (defaults to the directory of the document being analysed)

 ## Extending the Tool